jfarelli/tic-tac-toe/README.md

 <br>

 **Starting the game:**<br>
-To get the game to start on a cleared board, I envoke a `startGame()` function at the start of my code, so it's the first thing the system recognizes.<br>
+To get the game to start on a cleared board, I envoke a `gameStart()` function at the start of my code, so it's the first thing the system recognizes.<br>
-This then looks to the `gameStart()` function which is written to clear all the player icons from the board, ensure that the pop-up message is removed, displays the current players turn, and after games are won, it will change the player turn using the    `playerChangeAfterWin()` function, and ensure that win counts are updated by accessing the `updatePlayerWins()` function.
+This then looks to the `gameStart()` function which is written to clear all the player icons from the board, ensure that the pop-up message is removed, displays the current players turn, and after games are won, it will change the player turn using the    `playerChangeAfterWin()` function, and ensure that win counts are updated in the data model, and also on the visible board by accessing the `updatePlayerWins()` function.

 <br>